Armed Forces (album): Side two

-The first track on side two, "Goon Squad" builds on the theme of "Oliver's Army" of "underhand recruitment".
-In the song, a soldier relays messages on his experiences back to his family but by the end, he has lost his hand and fully joined the 'good squad'.
-Gouldstone notes that the vague lyrics do not specifically mention the 'good squad' as being the army–they could be police or big businesses–but the song nevertheless paints them in a poor light.
+"Goon Squad" builds on the theme of "Oliver's Army" of "underhand recruitment".
+In the song, a soldier relays messages on his experiences back to his family but by the end, he has lost his hand and fully joined the 'goon squad'.
+Gouldstone notes that the vague lyrics do not specifically mention the 'goon squad' as being the army–they could be police or big businesses–but the song nevertheless paints them in a poor light.
 Musically, Costello traced the song back to Don Covay's "It's Better to Have (and Don't Need)", but admitted that "we were too wound up to play it in that fashion".
 Described by Lundy as "intentionally cavernous and bleak", Gouldstone finds it "near heavy metal", while Hinton compares the intro to Thin Lizzy and the outro to the Beatles' "Tomorrow Never Knows" (1966).
 "Busy Bodies" is, in Gouldstone's words, a "snappy pop tune" that evokes Roy Orbison's "Pretty Woman", "A Whiter Shade of Pale" and the Beach Boys' "Heroes and Villains" (1967).
 Like "Pump It Up", it concerns the insignificance of modern life; people spend their lives purchasing superfluous items, sleeping with each other and ultimately amounting to nothing, becoming busy bodies.
 Originally written for Ian Dury, "Sunday's Best" is a waltz that targets the worst aspects of British life.
 Gouldstone writes that it shows how ordinary people are "trivial and monotonous".
 On the song, Costello said that it is "not so much a song as an attack on the small-ads page of The News of the World with a big pair of scissors".
 It has been musically compared to John Cooper Clarke's "You Never See a Nipple in the Daily Express".

 Murray considered "Moods for Moderns" a "charming pastiche of Booker T & the MGs overlaid with an oddly disturbing ghost of a song".
 Gouldstone finds it "borderline funk", while Bruno compares it to Bowie's "plastic soul" era.
 Lyrically, the song is about the pain one feels at the end of a relationship, with sinister undertones that reflect moods of disillusionment, alienation and fear.
 "Chemistry Class" combines the personal and political themes to tell a tale about the natural attraction of two people.
 One of the last lines references Adolf Hitler's Final Solution as a metaphor for two lovers parting ways.
 Costello described it as a reaction to the gratification of American college campuses he experienced while on tour in America.
 Like the previous track, "Two Little Hitlers" captures the album's dual themes of love and politics, fully comparing the disagreements in personal relationships to opposing factions of fascism.
 According to Hinton, it paints a picture of two long-time lovers, "like beasts engaged in a fight to the death".
 Musically, it uses Bowie's "Rebel Rebel" (1974) riff and elements of "TVC 15" (1976).